therne/errorist/README.md

 ### Adding Contexts with Error Wrapping

-If you're familiar with `errors.Wrap` or `fmt.Errorf`, you might want to do same thing on errors handling with errorist. errorist provides option for wrapping errors with context.
+If you're familiar with `errors.Wrap` or `fmt.Errorf`, you may want to do the same error handling with errorist. errorist provides the option wrapping errors with context.

 ```go
 func printFile(path string) (err error) {